 - Printing of handouts and other necessary documents, communicated to the hosts by the presenters prior to the workshop.

-Other materials may include Post-It Notes, markers, flipcharts, dot stickers, masking tape, writing utensils, etc. Complete lists for each workshop are available upon request by emailing Chase Ollis at firstname.lastname@example.org.
+Other materials may include Post-It Notes, markers, flipcharts, dot stickers, masking tape, writing utensils, etc. Complete lists for each workshop are available upon request by emailing Margot Conahan at email@example.com.

 Frequently Asked Questions

 Below are answers to common questions for prospective hosts of ACRL's RoadShows.
-If you have questions regarding the competitive subsidized version of the Scholarly Communication: From Understanding to Engagement workshop, please see this page.
-If you have additional questions not answered below, please contact Chase Ollis, ACRL Program Officer, at email@example.com.
+If you have additional questions not answered below, please contact Margot Conahan at firstname.lastname@example.org.

 What type of facility is needed to host?
 Is a single room sufficient or are there breakout sessions requiring smaller rooms along with the “main” room?